 Babies generally attempt to stand up around the age of 9 months.
 A lot of parents are generally not aware when do babies stand so it is important that you keep a close watch on your child and how he’s behaving.
-If he’s re showing signs of attempting to stand up with support, you need to be vigilant and help them out.
+If he’s showing signs of attempting to stand up with support, you need to be vigilant and help him out.

 Generally, a baby’s standing age is somewhere between 9 to 12 months.
 Just like everything else at that age, standing up too is a process that has different stages.
 Babies tend to stand up at different stages until they can get up without the need for any sort of support.
 As you notice this, you will see your baby’s growth incrementally until he can begin walking without the need for any support.

-How Do Infants Learn To Stand
+How Do Infants Learn to Stand?

 Newborn to 2 months